 Mode 1: Multiple Lists

 The default mode makes use of Multiple Lists.
-This mode will allow you to select multiple MailChimp lists for each of the plan.
-This is the best option if you segment your users in different lists.
+This mode will allow you to select multiple MailChimp lists for each of the plans.
+This is the best option if you segment your users into different lists.

 For example, let’s suppose you have 3 different lists on your MailChimp account: Newsletter, Plan A, and Plan B. You want all users, regardless of their plan, to also be included on the Newsletter list, so they won’t miss your updates.

 To achieve that, you can use the Multiple Lists mode to add both lists Newsletter and Plan A to the Plan A MailChimp Settings, and Newsletter and Plan B to the Plan B MailChimp Settings.

 Select the default lists for new accounts and for canceled accounts

 MailChimp allows you to segment your list into smaller groups of users called Groups.
 This allows you to have more control as you can send a campaign to a specific subset of your subscribers without having to create multiple copies of the same campaign on MailChimp (which makes it hard to analyze the metrics of that campaign afterward).

 For example, you can have a single list called My Network Subscribers, and inside it have groups for Plan A and Plan B.

 Select the default lists and groups, if using the “single list + multiple groups” integration mode

 After you select which integration mode makes more sense to your particular use case, it is time to select the default lists (and groups, depending on the mode).
 The default list will be used when a given plan does not have a specific List selected.